Santiago García Botta

+Career

 He played at Belgrano Athletic Club at the Nacional de Clubes.
-He moved to Stade Français, returning afterwards to Belgrano Athletic Club.
+He moved to Stade Français, returning afterwards to Argentina to play for the Pampas XV.

-García Botta is a regular player for Argentina Jaguars.
+García Botta was a regular player for Argentina Jaguars.
 He played at the 2015 World Rugby Nations Cup, where the Jaguars were runners-up.
-He has 6 caps for Argentina, with one try scored, five points on aggregate.
+He won 34 caps for Argentina, with one try scored, over a five year international career.
 His first game was at the 85–10 win over Chile, at 1 May 2013, in Montevideo, for the 2015 Rugby World Cup qualifyings.
 He scored a try in his international debut.

-He was a late call up for the Pumas in the 2015 Rugby World Cup, haven been called up on the 29 October the day before the Bronze final against South Africa.
+He was a late call up for the Pumas in the 2015 Rugby World Cup, haven been called up on 29 October the day before the Bronze final against South Africa.
 He came on during the 77th minute of the game.

 In 2019 he joined English club Harlequins.
 He was a replacement in the Premiership final against Exeter on 26 June 2021 as Harlequins won the game 40-38 in the highest scoring Premiership final ever.